Mary Whitehouse: Beginnings

 Whitehouse began her activism in 1963 with a letter to the BBC requesting to see Hugh Greene, the BBC's Director-General.
 Greene was out of the country at the time, so she accepted an invitation to meet Harman Grisewood, his deputy, a Roman Catholic who she felt listened to her with understanding.
 Over the next few months though, she continued to be dissatisfied with what she saw on television.

 With Norah Buckland, the wife of a vicar, she launched the Clean Up TV (CUTV) Campaign in January 1964 with a manifesto appealing to the "women of Britain".
-The campaign's first public meeting, on 5 May 1964, was held in Birmingham's Town Hall.
+The campaign's first public meeting, on 5 May 1964, was held in Birmingham Town Hall.
 Richard Whitehouse, one of her sons, recalled in 2008: "Coaches arrived from all over the country.
 Two thousand people poured in and suddenly there was my mother on a podium inspiring them to rapturous applause.
 Her hands were shaking.
-But she didn't stop".
+But she didn't stop."

 Although he regularly clashed with Whitehouse, the academic Richard Hoggart shared some of her opinions and was present on the platform with her at this meeting.
-The Times commented the following day: "Perhaps never before in the history of the Birmingham Town Hall has such a successful meeting been sponsored by such a flimsy organisation".
+The Times commented the following day: "Perhaps never before in the history of the Birmingham Town Hall has such a successful meeting been sponsored by such a flimsy organisation."